Experimental fiction: 4,576 words: approx. 30 minutes

 “You don’t know how much that means to me.”

-“Speaking of,” Jamieson said to the judge, “can we bring it in now?”
+“Which reminds me,” Jamieson said to the judge, “can we bring it in now?”

 Judge Struthers hit a button on her phone and spoke.
 Jamieson strode over and opened the door.
 A young female assistant walked in carrying a big white-frosted cake sporting 50 blazing candles.
 She set it down on a small table near a side wall.